 Current or former Memorial students who applied using Memorial Self-Service can check the status using Admissions menu there.

 Applications for certain programs may require you to submit additional documents beyond those listed in your online application summary.
 Academic units or programs with additional requirements include the Faculty of Education, the Schools of Human Kinetics and Recreation, Music, Pharmacy, and Social Work; and the Bachelor of Nursing and the Bachelor of Fine Arts.
 Please refer to the Admission to Faculties and Schools section on the left for further information.

-The Registrar’s Office will contact you by e-mail or letter to remind you if documents that are required for your general application have not been received.
+The Registrar’s Office will contact you by e-mail to remind you if documents that are required for your general application have not been received.
 You can also track the status of required documents, if you applied online, as outlined above.

 The documents required to complete your general application for admission are described for each admission category on the application for admission and, if additional documents are required for applications to specific programs, under the related notes for each related program of study listed on the application.

 E-mail is used more and more to communicate with applicants and students.
-Please see the Email Communication page important information about the use of e-mail within the University and by the Office of the Registrar.
+Please see the Email Communication page for important information about the use of e-mail within the University and by the Office of the Registrar.

 If you have applied for admission to a program with limited or selective admission, you will hear from the related academic unit directly once a decision has been made.

 Faculties or Schools with selective or limited admission normally assess applications within one month following the related application deadline.
 Each academic unit has its own method of assessing applications.
 In some cases decisions may be made as applications are completed.
 The timing of faculty or school decisions depends upon the program involved and, in some cases, the applicant’s category of admission or circumstances.
 For more details, you are advised to contact the academic unit responsible for the program you have applied to.
 See the page linked earlier in this section for further information.